charles-m-doan/blank-node-project/README.md

 ### *Notes on directory structure*

 For the "test" script, you can leave *test directory* blank and jest will simply search all directories for test files starting from the root.
 However, for efficiency and organization's sake it probably makes the most sense to have a **"/test"** directory in the root that contains your .test.js files.
-Here is how I recommend configuring this section.
+Here is how I configure mine.

 ```
 "scripts": {